squaresLab/BugZoo/docs/cli/tool.rst

 `tool list [-q] [--installed|--uninstalled]`
 --------------------------------------------

-Produces a list of all tools that are registered with the local RepairBox installation.
+Produces a list of all tools that are registered with the local BugZoo installation.
 Optional flags can be used to filter out (un)installed tools (i.e.., :code:`--installed`, :code:`--uninstalled`), or to produce an unannotated list of artefacts (:code:`-q`).

 .. code-block:: bash

-  $ repairbox tool list
+  $ bugzoo tool list

   Tool     Source                                    Installed?